Update Data Protection No. 180

 1. The current draft of the NIS2 Implementation Act: Only a few innovations

-Significant changes primarily concern the responsibility and liability of the management of affected companies.
-In this respect, the draft bill now stipulates that the management must "implement" the legally prescribed IT risk management measures.
-According to the wording, such an implementation obligation would, in case of doubt, mean that the management must not only approve the implementation of the risk management measures, but must directly implement them itself.
+Significant changes primarily concern the responsibility and liability of the management bodies of affected companies.
+In this respect, the draft bill now stipulates that the management bodies must "implement" the legally prescribed IT risk management measures.
+According to the wording, such an implementation obligation would, in case of doubt, mean that the management bodies must not only approve the implementation of the risk management measures, but must directly implement them itself.
 The task and function of the management naturally includes the strategic planning, management and control of the company's activities.
-In practice, the implementation of risk management measures is therefore largely driven forward by those responsible for technical matters (e.g. ISB).
+In practice, the implementation of IT risk management measures is therefore largely driven forward by those responsible for security matters (e.g. information security officers).
 In practice, it can also be assumed that the quality of risk management measures in the company will decrease, rather than increase, if management is directly obliged to implement the standard in the current draft version.
-It is therefore to be hoped that this change will be reversed in the current draft and that management will only be obliged to approve and monitor the implementation of the IT risk management measures to be taken.
+It is therefore to be hoped that this change will be reversed in the current draft and that management bodies will only be obliged to approve and monitor the implementation of the IT risk management measures to be taken.

-However, the new obligations of management to regularly participate in training courses to acquire knowledge and skills to identify and assess risks as well as information security risk management practices (Section 38 (3) BSIG-new) remain unaffected.
+The new obligations of management bodies to regularly participate in training courses to acquire knowledge and skills to identify and assess risks as well as information security risk management practices (Section 38 (3) BSIG-new) remain unaffected.
 Infringements should not be directly subject to fines.
 However, in accordance with Section 64 BSIG-new, the authorities can order external audits of particularly important institutions to determine whether the management has regularly participated in training.
 If the management refuses to take part in training despite being given a deadline, the authorities may even temporarily prohibit them from carrying out their activities in accordance with Section 63 (9) BSIG-new.

 2. The new NIS2 Implementing Regulation: Extensive requirements for certain service providers

-The draft NIS2 Implementing Regulation ("NIS2 DVO") is aimed at providers of DNS services, TLD name registries, providers of cloud computing services, providers of data center services, providers of content delivery networks, managed services providers and managed security services providers, providers of online marketplaces, online search engines and platforms for social network services as well as providers of trust services.
+The draft NIS2 Implementing Regulation ("NIS2 IR") is aimed at providers of DNS services, TLD name registries, providers of cloud computing services, providers of data center services, providers of content delivery networks, managed services providers and managed security services providers, providers of online marketplaces, online search engines and platforms for social network services as well as providers of trust services.

-In terms of content, the NIS2-DVO contains, on the one hand, specifications as to when a significant - and therefore reportable - security incident exists for the individual service providers and, on the other hand, specifics on the IT risk management measures to be implemented.
+In terms of content, the NIS2-IR contains, on the one hand, specifications as to when a significant - and therefore reportable - security incident exists for the individual service providers and, on the other hand, specifics on the IT risk management measures to be implemented.

-With regard to the specifications for the materiality of a security incident, the NIS2-DVO contains some very far-reaching requirements.
+With regard to the specifications for the materiality of a security incident, the NIS2-IR contains some very far-reaching requirements.
 For example, materiality is assumed if the incident has caused or may cause financial damage to the institution concerned that exceeds EUR 100,000 or 5% of the annual turnover of the institution concerned (whichever is lower).

 However, there are also specific materiality thresholds for the individual service providers.
 In the case of cloud computing providers in particular, for example, a security incident is deemed to be significant if the cloud computing service is completely unavailable for more than 10 minutes or if the agreed service level of the cloud computing service is not maintained for more than 5% of users for a period of more than one hour.
 Comparably strict requirements also exist for other service providers, such as providers of data center services and managed service providers.